Stephen Rapp

 from the 34th district from 1973 to 1975 and from 1979 to 1983.

+Early life

+Rapp was born January 26, 1949 in Waterloo, Iowa.
+He received an BA with honors from Harvard University in government and international relations.
+He attended Columbia Law School and received his JD with honors from Drake University.

 Career

 Rapp has been a lawyer in private practice, a Democratic member of the Iowa House of Representatives, and a staff director and counsel for the U.S. Senate Judiciary Committee.
 Rapp ran for the U.S. House of Representatives for Iowa's 3rd congressional district twice, losing to Charles Grassley.
 From 1993 to 2001, Rapp was the U.S. Attorney for the Northern District of Iowa.
 In 2001, he joined the International Criminal Tribunal for Rwanda, where he led the prosecution in the "media trial" against the leaders of the RTLM radio station and Kangura newspaper for inciting the Rwandan genocide of 1994.
 He became the chief of prosecutions of the ICTR in 2005, and continued to assist chief prosecutor Hassan Jallow in prosecuting those involved in the 1994 genocide.
 In 2007, Rapp succeeded Desmond de Silva to become the third chief prosecutor of the Special Court for Sierra Leone, where he directed the prosecution of former Liberian President Charles Taylor and others alleged to have violated international criminal law during the Sierra Leone Civil War.

 Stephen J. Rapp and Michele J. Sison, US ambassador to Sri Lanka are discussing with E. Saravanapavan, managing director of the Uthayan newspaper and M. V. Kanamaylnathan, Editor-in-chief at Uthayan Newspapers's Office in Jaffna on 8 January 2014.
 Some of the bullet holes and portraits of slain staff are visible on the wall behind them.

 Rapp was appointed ambassador-at-large for war crimes issues by President Barack Obama, and confirmed by the U.S. Senate on September 8, 2009.
 Rapp led the State Department's Office of Global Criminal Justice.
 In that position, he advised the secretary of state and the under secretary for civilian security, democracy, and human rights and worked to formulate U.S. policy on prevention and accountability for mass atrocities.
 He stepped down from the post on August 7, 2015.